-- Provider staff will follow the Individual Plan of Service. - Provider will ensure that services are coordinated with the primary case holder. - The primary case holder through BABHA must monitor CLS services and meet with the CLS staff to ensure coordination of care and implementation of the treatment plan. - Provider to coordinate primary health care and ensure primary care physician is knowledgeable of beneficiaries needs.
+- Provider staff will be trained on and follow the Individual Plan of Service before starting services with the individual.
+Provider will ensure all documentation related to IPOS training is completed appropriately and in compliance with BABHA standards. - Provider will ensure that services are coordinated with the primary case holder. - The primary case holder through BABHA must monitor CLS services and meet with the CLS staff to ensure coordination of care and implementation of the treatment plan. - Provider to coordinate primary health care and ensure primary care physician is knowledgeable of beneficiaries needs.